-Section 21.11 of the Securities Act (Ontario), as amended by regulation and an order of the OSC under section 21.11(4) of the Securities Act (Ontario) states that no person or company (or combination of persons or companies acting jointly or in concert) may beneficially own or exercise control or direction over more than 10% of any class or series of our voting shares without the prior approval of the OSC (together with the share ownership restrictions imposed under the AMF Recognition Orders outlined below, collectively referred to as the "Share Ownership Restrictions").
+Section 21.11 of the Securities Act (Ontario), as amended by regulation and an order of the OSC under section 21.11(4) of the Securities Act (Ontario) states that no person or company (or combination of persons or companies acting jointly or in concert) may beneficially own or exercise control or direction over more than 10% of any class or series of our voting shares without the prior approval of the OSC (together with the share ownership restrictions imposed under the Recognition Orders of the AMF outlined below, collectively referred to as the "Share Ownership Restrictions").

-Under the AMF Recognition Orders, no person or company or combination of persons or companies acting jointly or in concert can beneficially own or exercise control or direction over more than 10% of any class or series of our voting shares, without the prior approval of the AMF.
+Under the Recognition Orders of the AMF, no person or company or combination of persons or companies acting jointly or in concert can beneficially own or exercise control or direction over more than 10% of any class or series of our voting shares, without the prior approval of the AMF.